anpewe/JavaKata/README.md

 JavaKata
 ========

-Different code kata programmed with Java
+Different code kata programmed with Java.
+Will start soon.